BOOKS & THINGS

 Chapter 1

-It could seem boring to some, Danny Gilcrest didn’t mind the quiet.
+It could seem boring to some, but Danny Gilcrest didn’t mind the quiet.
 It gave him a chance to catch up on his studies in a few community college courses, so he could move on to a four-year degree.
 He could do some research in the stock market even though he had very little to invest.
 This job had turned into a lot more than he had ever imagined.
-At times it was boring, just not all the time.
-The pay wasn’t great, though it was okay.
+At times it was boring, but not all the time.
+The pay wasn’t great, but it was okay.
 The bills were getting paid and there was more than enough for his daily expenses.
 He could go out any night he liked if he didn’t go nuts and spend like he was one of the New York stock brokers who frequented the town.

-Maidstone really did look like an Andrea Smythe painting with the new clean snow.
+The Maidstone really did look like an Andrea Smythe painting with the new clean snow.
 Then again, this is the town that Smythe lived in and painted year after year.
 The recent dusting made it look just the way it should for a small, quiet New England town in the dead of winter.

-The radio barked, “Unit 1, check-out a suspicious vehicle at the Shell Station on Route 9, just south of the Housatonic Inn.
+The radio barked, “Unit 1, check out a suspicious vehicle at the Shell Station on Route 9, just south of the Housatonic Inn.
 An unidentified caller has stated that he had driven by the place twice in the past hour, and the vehicle was still there idling.”

 Danny was almost happy to be interrupted and have something to do.
-Some of the guys on the midnight shift would go in the hole after the bars closed and catch a few hours of sleep, Danny couldn’t do that.
+Some of the guys on the midnight shift would go in the hole after the bars closed and catch a few hours of sleep, but Danny couldn’t do that.
 The first time he heard the term going in the hole, he had no idea what they were talking about.
 There was always some vacant estate with a long driveway that you could pull into, and no one would ever see you.
-There were also the seasonal places that were closed for months of the year that no one ever wandered into except the police who had keys to the gates to make routine checks.
-During his time in the service, Danny had often dug a hole to sleep in at night for protection; he didn’t make the connection until it had been explained to him.
+There were also the seasonal places that were closed for months of the year that no one ever wandered into but the police who had keys to the gates to make routine checks.
+During his time in the service, Danny had often dug a hole to sleep in at night for protection, but he didn’t make the connection until it had been explained to him.
 After six years in the Marines, sleeping on duty was something he just couldn’t do.
 Even if he wanted to, his body wouldn’t let him.

 Danny drove the mile or so to the gas station.
-He didn’t recall seeing any vehicles in the area when he passed by earlier in the evening.
+He did not recall seeing any vehicles in the area when he passed by earlier in the evening.
 This is a well-travelled route especially for patrol vehicles because it took them past most of businesses and shops that might be broken into.
 Then again, any of the drunks headed north from Great Barrington or travelling south from Lee would pass by there.
 This was Maidstone’s center of activity, if a few dozen cars could be called activity.

 As he pulled up near the gas station, Danny took note that there were no tire tracks in the new snow.
 There were also no vehicles in the general area that looked like they had been running as they were all dusted with the new snow.
 He decided to exit his patrol vehicle and listen for the sound of an idling vehicle.
 Danny figured that the caller might have used the gas station as an identifiable location near where the vehicle was sitting.